 Judith was a leading clinician, academic and public health researcher.
 Her areas of expertise were perinatal epidemiology and maternity services.
 She emphasised rigorous research methods and methodologies, and a collaborative and inclusive approach.
 She was an inspiration and mentor to many researchers, some of whom continue to work at the Centre.
 Her legacy continues to inform how the Centre operates today.

-Judith Lumley Scholarship: In recognition of Judith's contributions, the College of Science, Health and Engineering established a scholarship in her name.
+Judith Lumley Scholarship: In recognition of Judith's contributions, La Trobe established a scholarship in her name.
 The current scholarship holder is Charlie Smithson.
 In her PhD research she is exploring the prevalence and experiences of women with disabilities that use maternity services at a Victorian hospital.

 published twice a year since 1994